 Best 4K TV Buying Guide: Looking to make the jump to a 4K TV?
 We have the definitive list of the eight best UHD TVs right now.

-This is a list of the best 4K TVs you can buy right now.
+But this is a list of the best 4K TVs you can buy right now.
 These are the most advanced (and sometimes most expensive) sets on the market, and they represent the pinnacle of what’s possible in home cinema.
-Alternatively, take a look at our Best TV page, which includes some of the older (but still excellent) models.
-Many of these have been significantly discounted and are now a bit of a bargain.
+Alternatively, take a look at our Best TVs page, which includes some of the older (but still excellent) models.
+Many of these have been significantly discounted and are now a bit of a bargain.`

 Read on for a brief explanation of 4K TVs, or skip past to see our best 4K TV recommendations.